 - integrating pest management of fruit, vegetable, and ornamental diseases

-In a laboratory-focused field, it is important to have access to authentic labs and equipment that you will use in your career or in graduate school.
-At Ball State, you will be able to conduct research and apply your knowledge using tools such as microscopes, laser technology, incubators, piping equipment, autoclaves and more.
+In a laboratory-focused field, it is important to have access to authentic labs and equipment that you will use in your career or in graduate school with pipetting equipment, incubators, autoclaves, fluorescent readers, and more.
+At Ball State, you will be able to conduct research and apply your knowledge utilizing tools such as sophisticated confocal and electron microscopy, laser technologies, flow cytometry, and advanced genomic analyses to solve real research problems.

 The Department of Biology is home to several academic clubs that provide an opportunity to connect with other students in your concentration for support, professional development opportunities and academic discussion.